-When the map is zoomed out far enough, most POIs appear as square dots.
+When the map is zoomed out far enough, most POIs appear as square dots (left).
 As you zoom in closer, the symbols become readable icons.
-In the 0.6 mile zoom example at right, the cursor has selected the Cupps Café POI, which triggers a pop-up box with the POI name.
+In the 0.6-mile zoom example (right), the cursor has selected the Cupps Café POI, which triggers a pop-up box with the POI name.
 This pop-up box works on POIs at any zoom range.

 In some urban areas, businesses are so close to one another that their POI icons crowd each other on the screen.
-In the preceding figure, you can see a jumbled pile of POIs along Highway 34.
 You can reduce screen clutter and make streets and other map features easier to see by simply turning off the display of POIs you're not watching for.
-(To see how, check the text on Map Detail Category Selection, page 77.
+(To see how, check the text on Map Detail Category Selection, page 81.
 It shows how to use the Map Categories Drawn menu to turn individual POI displays off and on.)
-Even though their display is turned off, you can still search for POIs and their icons will pop-up when your unit finds them for you.